 Homelessness and Health: What’s the Connection?
 (National Health Care for the Homeless Council – NHCHC) – This fact sheet describes the interrelationships between homelessness and health.
-It includes information about the disproportionately high rates of HIV and other health conditions among homeless people, how homelessness creates new problems and exacerbates existing ones, and why recovery and healing are more difficult without housing.
+It includes information about the disproportionately high rates of HIV and other health conditions among people experiencing homelessness, how homelessness creates new problems and exacerbates existing ones, and why recovery and healing are more difficult without housing.

-Health and Homelessness (National Alliance to End Homelessness) – This fact sheet discusses the health challenges of homeless persons, and health conditions, including HIV/AIDS, that are much more common in this population group.
+Health and Homelessness (National Alliance to End Homelessness) – This web page discusses the health challenges of homeless persons, and health conditions, including HIV/AIDS, that are much more common in this population group.

-Pre-Exposure Prophylaxis (PrEP) for HIV Prevention: Considerations for Individuals Experiencing Homelessness (NHCHC) – This fact sheet provides guidance on the use of PrEP in health care settings that serve homeless people.
+Pre-Exposure Prophylaxis (PrEP) for HIV Prevention: Considerations for Individuals Experiencing Homelessness (NHCHC) – This fact sheet provides guidance on the use of PrEP in health care settings that serve people experiencing homelessness.
 It also provides extensive background information about the intersection of HIV and homelessness, with a focus on subpopulations with disproportionate rates of infection.

 Resources from the Housing Opportunities for Persons With AIDS (HOPWA) Program